JZ-wenxuan/auto-kaomoji/README.md

 Put a link to the script/executable into `shell:Startup` folder to start it with Windows.

-## Known Issues

-Sometimes script simply stop working.
-Any idea on that would be appreciated.

 ## About

 Thanks https://github.com/berban/Clip for providing a neat way of sending strings without triggering IME, etc.